Shutman-ZTAY/CargaLink-BackEnd/README.md

 CargaLink CDMX streamlines the process of finding and hiring freight transport services.
 It reduces the dependence on intermediaries, promotes transparency, and fosters fair competition among transport companies.

+You can find the frontend repository [here](https://github.com/H4d3rach/CargaLink-Frontend/) You can find the ai repository [here](https://github.com/H4d3rach/cargalink-ai/)
 ---

 ## User Roles